substrate-asia/wiki-faq/audit-checklist.md

     - But no errors shall be ignored
 - Resources
   - Storage
-    - Always a cost to fill storage / Cannot fill stroage for free
+    - Always a cost to fill storage / Cannot fill storage for free
     - Incentive to free up storage / Offchain worker to cleanup storage
     - Always a hard limit for variable size item in storage
       - e.g. Number of elements in `Vec`
+    - Reasonable default value
   - Computation
     - Calls have reasonable weight
     - If the weight depends on input, ensure there is a reasonable maximum weight